-the forefront of European In companies active in the US market is Plessey, a British company which has acquired the public switching business of the American manufacturer Stromberg-Carlson; likewise, the Swedish firm, Ericsson, a major player in the international telecommunications export market, has been actively approaching the new Bell regional operating companies, after already establishing itself among American independent telecommunications companies.
+Ιn the forefront of European companies active in the US market is Plessey, a British company which has acquired the public switching business of the American manufacturer Stromberg-Carlson; likewise, the Swedish firm, Ericsson, major player in а international telecommunications export market, has been actively approaching the new Bell regional operating companies, after already establishing itself among American independent telecommunications companies.

 The opening of the American market is among the best news that European firms have had for a long time.
-As mentioned, other European markets are largely closed to them, even within the Common Market, and demand in the Third World, including precedent, unrestricted access countless data bases, assured usage of worldwide networks, an expertise unparalleled in variety and together with unique marketing and depth, managerial abilities.
-This organizational configuration has - so far - no equivalent in either Europe or Japan.
-It may well turn out to be superior, in power terms, to the oldfashioned monopolies and oligopolies."
-[11] But with all this challenge it is also important for Europeans to realize that US deregulation offering them extraordinary business opportunities.
+As mentioned, other European markets are largely closed to them, even within the Common Market, and demand in the Third World, including precedent, unrestricted access countless data bases, assured usage of worldwide networks, expertise āΠ unparalleled in variety and together with unique marketing and managerial abilities.
+This new new organizational configuration has - so far - no equivalent in either Europe or It may well turn out to be superior, in power terms, to the oldfashioned monopolies and oligopolies.
+[11] But with all this challenge it is also important for Europeans to that US realize deregulation offering them extraordinary business new opportunities.

 In the telecommunications equipment market, the AT&T divestiture led to the emergence of AT&T as a competitor in European markets, a sharp break with the past.
-For more than fifty years AT&T stayed out international of equipment activities, despite its being the largest equipment manufacturer in the world.
+For more than fifty years AT&T stayed out of international equipment activities, despite its being the largest equipment manufacturer in the world.

-With constraints removed, and with the need to diversify its scope of operations, AT&T has embraced international orientation, an and begun to see Western Europe as a has potentially lucrative market.
-To gain local acceptance, the company restricted itself to alliances with has European domestic companies, in effect establishing beachheads.
+With constraints removed, and with the need to diversify its scope of AT&T operations. has embraced aπ international orientation, and has begun to see Western Europe as a potentially lucrative market.
+To gain local acceptance, the company has restricted itself to alliances with European domestic companies, in effect establishing beachheads.
 Given the nationally protected nature of the European market and AT&T's lack of international experience, this strategy seems to be the most realistic way for to establish its presence in AT&T Europe.
 Two major instances are AT&T's purchase of 25% of Olivetti in early 1984, and its cooperative agreement with Philips.

-Variants of protectionism are considered as the one way to ensure Europe control of its own telecommunications destiny and its the oil producing countries, has declined.
-In addition, many countries use the development of their telecommunications to spur their own domestic electronics firms, and are willing to rely on а less than state-of-the-art technology suitable to local servicing skills.
-Often these countries have set up domestic equipment manufacturers with government protection similar to - those in Europe.
-Thus there is a very limited number of markets for telecommunications equipment which are really open.
-The OECD estimated that in 1982 open markets accounted for less than 10% of the world market [12].
-In fact, by far the largest such market is now the US.
-The irony is that some advocates of protectionist policy in telecommunications equipment now are beginning to seek their fortunes in the newly-liberalized US market!
-T+ is realistic to expect that such an asymetric situation cannot continue for long.
-It is highly unlikely that the US will stand by passively if Europeans freely sell equipment in the US, can while American manufacturers are shut out of European markets.
+Variants of protectionism are considered as the one way to ensure Europe control of its own telecommunications destiny and its the oil producing countries, declined.
+In addition, many countries of the development use telecommunications to spur their domestic electronics firms, and willing to rely on a less than state-of-the-art technology suitable to local servicing skills. these countries have set up Often domestic equipment manufacturers with government protection similar to - those Thus there is a very in Europe. limited number of markets for telecommunications equipment which are The OECD estimated that really open. in 1982 open markets accounted for less than 10% of the world market [12]. fact, by far the largest such market is now the US.
+The irony is that some advocates of protectionist policy telecommunications equipment now are beginning to seek their fortunes in the newly-liberalized US market! realistic to expect that such asymetric situation cannot continue for long.
+It is highly unlikely that the US will stand by passively if Europeans can freely sell equipment in the US, while American manufacturers are shut out of European markets.
 Given the presently ballooning US trade deficit in general, undoubtedly the US would pressure the Europeans for reciprocity.
 Thus for Europeans the opportunity to enter the US market is in fact a double-edged sword, because it threatens by its dynamics to bring about a reduction of European firms' own protected position.

-Transatlantic Services
+Transatlantic Telecommunications Services